DECARBONIZE THE ELECTRICITY SECTOR

 To determine the economic value of these services provided by the network, EPRI calculated the cost of obtaining such a supply through an isolated installation composed of batteries and photovoltaic panels.
 It concluded that being isolated is up to ten times more expensive than obtaining electricity from the network.
 The network integrates generation and consumption, minimizing the need for investment and increasing the efficiency of the system; and allows the optimal development of distributed and centralized resources.

 Iberdrola recognizes the long term importance of the electricity network and believes that in this new environment regulatory changes are needed to: provide the right signals to encourage the necessary technological and operational innovation for the electricity sector of the future; reform network charging to reflect the fixed and variable costs of the system, so that each customer pays based on their actual network use.

 3. ESTABLISH CAPACITY MECHANISMS that ensure the necessary firmness and flexibility of the system in a sustainable manner.
-Generation and demand-side resources could participate in these mechanisms.
+Attracting investment to ensure the transition to a decarbonised economy.

 Electrical market reform, key to succeed